Senior Project

 Student senior projects allow individuals to explore their own musical skills as well as those of others

-VR in action.
-Project Goals: Individuals can use virtual reality to practice their instruments or attend a concert.
+Project Goals: Individuals can practice their instruments or attend a concert in virtual reality.

 Project Description: LAES student senior projects used VR to create a way for individuals to explore the musical world.

 In one project, users can play their instrument simultaneously with others and rehearse at the same time while in different spaces.
-To demonstrate this, the student made three versions of themself playing three different music pieces that they composed.
+To demonstrate this, the students made three versions of themselves, playing three different music pieces they composed.

 In another senior project, a user can take a tour with a 360-degree view of the campus.
 In the video, the Cal Poly Acapella Choir sings.
-With each line of the song, the user and choir are transported to a different area of campus.
-The VR user can also lean closer to individual singers of the choir and that person will sing louder.
+With each line of the song, the user and choir are transported to a different area on campus.
+The VR user can also lean closer to individual singers in the choir, and that person will sing louder.

 The HO:ME Project